Revamp Your Marketing: Critical Skills for Small Business Owners

 Rather than peppering your customers with spam-like content, take some time to learn more about email marketing.
 Email marketing is a complex marketing tool that requires an understanding of things like:

 Understanding these basic principles of email marketing will save you time and help you dodge fines based on privacy laws like GDPR.
 This is crucial, as email marketing can have a very high ROI when compared to other digital marketing tactics.
-You should also consider getting up to speed with platforms like MailChimp and HubSpot, as these services can help you track the effectiveness of your email campaigns.
+You should also consider getting up to speed with platforms like MailChimp and HubSpot, as these services can help you track the effectiveness of your email campaigns and avoid falling into the traps that explain why email marketing fails for so many businesses.

 Paid Digital Advertising